AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 ## Transport of the boxes

-Transport of all the Rubik's cubes boxes to the library after at least two verification from two different person.
+Transport all the Rubik's cube boxes to the library after at least two verifications from two different people.

 Victor Leroy, Laurent Bouqin & Alexis Lasselin.